Background and Biography

 An authority on Congressional races, Shira spearheaded Roll Call’s coverage of the decennial redistricting process following the U.S. Census.
 She possesses an encyclopedic knowledge of the demographics and geography of Congressional districts, and she can articulate the intricacies of voting rights laws in digestible and interesting ways.

-She uses social media to enhance and promote this work, whether she is filing for Roll Call’s politics blog, "At the Races" or the newspaper, meanwhile updating her Twitter audience of more than 17,000 followers.
+She uses social media to enhance and promote this work across all platforms, whether she is filing for Roll Call’s politics blog, "At the Races" or the newspaper, meanwhile updating her Twitter audience of more than 17,000 followers.
 She pioneered a reported campaign road trip on Roll Call’s first news microsite.
 In 2012, she served as an invited panelist at SXSW, the premier national technology conference in Austin, on the state of political journalism.

 Shira has been a featured speaker at events for her alma mater, Northwestern University, spoke on political journalism to the Women’s Campaign School at Yale University, plus guest lectured on politics at American University and Georgetown University.
 She regularly speaks to Running Start, a non-partisan program for collegiate women in politics, and serves on that group's Advisory Council.

 Shira graduated from Northwestern University with a B.A. in political science, earning honors for her thesis on gender and communication strategies in politics.

 Shira hails from Pittsburgh and is an avid Steelers fan.
-She lives in D.C.’s Adams Morgan neighborhood with her husband and cat, who are also Steelers fans.
+She lives in D.C.’s H Street neighborhood with her husband and cat, who are also Steelers fans.